svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Escrows

 A successful [EscrowCreate transaction][] creates an [Escrow object](escrow-object.html) in the ledger.
 Look for a `CreatedNode` entry of LedgerEntryType `Escrow`.
-The `NewFields` should show an `Amount` equal to the amount of SGY escrowed, and other properties as specified.
+The `NewFields` should show an `Amount` equal to the amount of RCP escrowed, and other properties as specified.

-A successful EscrowCreate transaction also debits the same amount of SGY from the sender.
+A successful EscrowCreate transaction also debits the same amount of RCP from the sender.
 Look for a `ModifiedNode` of LedgerEntryType `AccountRoot`, where the `Account` in the final fields matches the address from the `Account` in the transaction instructions.
-The `Balance` should show the decrease in SGY due to the escrowed SGY (in addition to the SGY destroyed to pay the transaction cost).
+The `Balance` should show the decrease in RCP due to the escrowed RCP (in addition to the RCP destroyed to pay the transaction cost).

-A successful [EscrowFinish transaction][] modifies the `AccountRoot` of the recipient to increase their SGY balance (in the `Balance` field), deletes the `Escrow` object, and reduces the owner count of the escrow creator.
+A successful [EscrowFinish transaction][] modifies the `AccountRoot` of the recipient to increase their RCP balance (in the `Balance` field), deletes the `Escrow` object, and reduces the owner count of the escrow creator.
 Since the escrow's creator, recipient, and finisher may all be different accounts or the same, this can result in _one to three_ `ModifiedNode` objects of LedgerEntryType `AccountRoot`.
-A successful [EscrowCancel transaction][] is very similar, except it sends the SGY back to the original creator of the escrow.
+A successful [EscrowCancel transaction][] is very similar, except it sends the RCP back to the original creator of the escrow.

 Of course, an EscrowFinish can only be successful if it meets the conditions of the escrow, and an EscrowCancel can only be successful if the expiration of the Escrow object is before the close time of the previous ledger.

 Escrow transactions also do normal [bookkeeping](#general-purpose-bookkeeping) for adjusting the sender's owner reserve and the directories of the accounts involved.

-In the following excerpt, we see that r9UUEX...'s balance increases by 1 billion SGY and its owner count decreases by 1 because an escrow from that account to itself finished successfully.
+In the following excerpt, we see that r9UUEX...'s balance increases by 1 billion RCP and its owner count decreases by 1 because an escrow from that account to itself finished successfully.
 The `Sequence` number does not change because [a third party completed the escrow](https://xrpcharts.ripple.com/#/transactions/C4FE7F5643E20E7C761D92A1B8C98320614DD8B8CD8A04CFD990EBC5A39DDEA2):

 ```json
 {